 Mindset - Updated Edition: Changing The Way You think To Fulfil Your Potential by Carol Dweck

-Here is a selection of quotes that link to a growth mindset:
+Here are a selection of quotes that link to a growth mindset:

 “It’s hard to beat a person that never gives up.”- Babe Ruth